Kumano Kodo Pilgrimage Route

 How to Get There

-Getting to the Kumano Kodo Pilgrimage Route is relatively straightforward.
-The starting point of the route is in the city of Tanabe, which is accessible by train from major cities like Osaka and Kyoto.
-From Tanabe, you can take a bus or taxi to the trailhead, depending on which section of the route you plan to hike.
-It’s recommended to do some research and plan your journey in advance to ensure a smooth and enjoyable experience.
+The journey to the Kumano Kodo typically begins in Tanabe, a city on the western coast of the Kii Peninsula.
+Tanabe is accessible by train from major cities such as Osaka and Kyoto.
+From Tanabe, travelers can take a bus or taxi to reach the trailhead, depending on the chosen route.
+Planning your travel in advance is recommended to ensure a smooth experience.

 Local Transportation